jackcooperdev/CauldronDocs/src/content/docs/cli/commands/api.md

 description: 'API Page '
 ---

 These commands manage credentials linked to the CLI to access the API.
-They can be run in two ways

-## Through the CLI

 ### login
 Login to CauldronAPI